lschlessinger1/vesuvius-topogeo/README.md

 the fragment mesh data.
 They rely on [rclone](https://rclone.org), so please download it from [here](https://rclone.org/downloads/).

-To download all fragment mesh data (only `.obj` files) you can run the script:
+To download all fragment (1, 2, and 3) mesh data (only `.obj` files) you can run the script:

 ```bash
 ./scripts/download-fragment-mesh-data.sh 1 2 3
 ```

-To download all scroll mesh data (only `.obj` files) you can run the script:
+To download all scroll mesh data (only `.obj` files from scrolls 1 and 2) you can run the script:

 ```bash
 ./scripts/download-scroll-mesh-data.sh 1 2